-It’s a buzzword floating around the internet you seemingly stumble across a few times a week these days – “Retail Apocalypse.”
+It’s a buzzword floating around the internet and facility management circles, you seemingly stumble across a few times a week these days – “Retail Apocalypse.”
 Articles related to the hype-machine phrase used to describe the supposed demise of the brick-and-mortar industry shoot across news feeds from LinkedIn to Yahoo on a regular basis.

 It is true the record 105 million square feet of retail space that was shuttered in 2017 will likely be surpassed in 2018, and yes, that can be pretty scary, especially when you look at the big brands which have closed hundreds of physical locations over the last few years.

 However, when you fly below that view from 30,000 feet and dig into the details, you get a sense the industry is actually more likely in the midst of a transition phase rather than dying a slow death.

 First off, according to ABC News, 85 percent of all retail sales took place in physical stores in 2017 so don’t worry too much about e-commerce (the supposed catalyst to the apocalypse) swallowing physical sales anytime soon.

 Secondly, a study from IHL reported retail stores and restaurants opened 4,080 more locations in 2017 than were closed down.
 In fact, it found for every chain with a net closing of stores, 2.7 companies showed an increase in store locations in 2017.

 There’s no denying the emergence and growth of e-commerce has shaken the physical retail tree, but it’s not all doom and gloom by any stretch for a facility manager.
 Instead, today’s most successful retailers have embraced the change and are beginning to play by the new rules of physical shopping.